acao22/chatbot-config/README.md

 I used Next.js project with Typescript and Tailwind CSS.

+## Input and Output of config

+Input: It is on the home page as a user input text UI box
+Output: The json is printed to the console.

 ## Basic Requirements

 - Add new actions (`AcceptOffer`, `RejectOffer`, or `SubmitBotInstruction`) to the configuration.